 Value: reactive, threaded

 Specifies the communications concurrency model used by the POA Manager with name manager.
 The default value is determined by ooc.orb.oa.conc_model.
-See Chapter 16 for more information on concurrency models.
+See Chapter 18 for more information on concurrency models.

-ooc.orb.poamanager.manager.host
+ooc.orb.poamanager.manager.endpoint